Venetian Dalmatia: Demographic history

-Venetian Dalmatia was inhabited by autochthonous Romance-speaking people and by Slavic-speaking people (who arrived in Dalmatia after 640 AD).
-The Romance population spoke the Dalmatian language and the Venetian language, and also Italian language and Latin language.
-However, it is possible that ethnically, the Venetians were an earlier arrival of Slavic people, given that the name Veneti has etymological connection to "Wend," the German word for "Slav", and Tacitus informs us that the "Adriatic Veneti" of his period (AD 1st c.) were related to the "Vistula Veneti," the region of Proto-Slavic homeland in Poland by the Vistula River.

-The Slavonic Croat population spoke Shtokavian dialect of Slavonic which is today called Croatian.

-The Romance population had already become a minority in the Early Middle Ages, living mostly in the coastal areas, with smaller pockets in the hinterland.
-Merchants and soldiers from Venice settled the Dalmatian cities over the centuries, mixing with the already present Romance population.
-During Ottoman rule in the hinterlands Orthodox people, mostly Serbs, started arriving in the northern parts of the hinterland, as well as Romance-speaking Vlachs, part of whom were Orthodox and part of whom were Catholic, and after the Venetian takeover of most of the hinterland during the Great Turkish War the Croat population in the hinterlands was greatly reinforced by new Croat settlers fleeing from Ottoman Bosnia.
-Over time the Croats assimilated the Catholic Vlachs, while the Serbs assimilated the Orthodox ones.
-The Romance-speakers in the coastal areas were more resilient to assimilation (in great part due to their prestige status) and after the fall of the Republic, during the national movements of the 19th century, had mostly adopted an Italian national identity.
+Romance population created Dalmatian city-states in the early Middle Ages.
+They had already become a minority in the Middle Ages after the year 1000 AD, living mostly in the coastal areas and with smaller pockets in the hinterland.
+Merchants and soldiers from Venice settled the Dalmatian cities over the following centuries, mixing with the already present Romance population.
+The Slavic Croatian population spoke Chakavian and Shtokavian dialects of Serbo-Croatian language which is today called Croatian language.
+During the Venetian rule in Dalmatia Venetian language became the "lingua franca" of all Dalmatia, assimilating the Dalmatian language and influencing partially both the Croatian and Albanian language.

+During Ottoman rule in the Ottoman Dalmatia hinterlands additional Orthodox and Catholic Slavic-speaking people started arriving as martolos in Ottoman service (also called as "Vlachs/Morlachs" which then was an umbrella term regardless of ethnic origin), and after the Venetian takeover of most of the hinterland during the Great Turkish War the Croat population in the hinterlands was greatly reinforced by new Croat settlers fleeing from Ottoman Bosnia.
+Over time, the Croats assimilated the Catholic "Vlachs", while the Serbs assimilated the Orthodox ones.
+The Romance-speakers in the coastal areas were more resilient to assimilation (in great part due to their prestige status), and after the fall of the Republic, during the national movements of the 19th century, had mostly adopted an Italian national identity.

-The Dalmatian population adhered to Roman Catholicism in the maritime areas, the urban areas on the coast as well as much of the hinterland, while Eastern Orthodoxy was dominant in the northern part of the hinterland, as Serbs and Orthodox Vlachs settled the area from the 16th century onwards.
+The population number since 1718 was steadily increasing; 1748 (166,109), 1761 (220,306), and 1781 (236,997), with 190,104 Roman Catholic and 30,202 Eastern Orthodox in 1761.